jsofra/data-scope/README.md

   * {:a (range 10) :b (reverse (range 10))}
   * except `#ds/p` which can visualize a map with numeric values as values
     * {:a 1 :b 2}
+* Reference types (atom, agent, var, ref) containing any of the above data types.
+ * A watch will be added and the chart will update on state transition of the reference.
+ * See an example in the `#ds/b` examples below.
+ * The is no reference type support at this time for histograms.

 The tags are: